 With fans being more numerous each day, their deep cuts have also been purchased a lot.
 They add for more than half a million copies for tracks of The Most Beautiful Moment in Life Part 1.

 The Part 2 did almost the same.
-Run sold 900,000 units, Butterfly did well and cuts were strong with a lot of Korean fans downloading the entire album.
+Run sold more than 930,000 units, Butterfly did well and cuts were strong with a lot of Korean fans downloading the entire album.

 With Wings, they stepped up one more time.
 Blood Sweat & Tears made them superstars in their native country.
-A #1 hit, the song has now moved past 1.8 million units globally making it their most downloaded song to date.
+A #1 hit, the song has now moved past 1.9 million units globally.
+It was for long their most downloaded song.

-The entire Wings era was incredibly successful with many album tracks topping 180,000 sales.
-In total, songs of the extended version of the record add for 8.6 million units.
+The entire Wings era was incredibly successful with all album tracks topping 190,000 sales.
+In total, songs of the extended version of the record add for 8.9 million units.

 After that, nothing slowed them down.
 All their singles, DNA, MIC Drop, Go Go, Fake Love moved sizable amounts.
 Their deeper cuts usually sell nearly as well.

-Their first English single Dynamite is up to a massive 3.9 million units.
-It sold absurd numbers like 1.5 million in the US, 1.3 million in China and over 400,000 in Japan.
+Their first English single Dynamite is up to a massive 2.69 million units.
+It sold absurd numbers like 1.57 million in the US and over 500,000 in Japan.
+This doesn’t take into account sales in China either (also listed lower down), which add for 1.34 million.
 It’s their best-selling single overall.